-Document Revision: 1.2
+Document Revision: 1.0

-Trademarks and copyrights
+Trademarks and Copyright

-The information contained in this guide is the proprietary and confidential information of Blue Prism Cloud Limited and/or its affiliates and should not be disclosed to a third-party without the written consent of an authorized Blue Prism representative.
-No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying without the written permission of Blue Prism Cloud Limited or its affiliates.
+The information contained in this document is the proprietary and confidential information of Blue Prism Limited and should not be disclosed to a third-party without the written consent of an authorized Blue Prism representative.
+No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying without the written permission of Blue Prism Limited.